gl-inet/docs4.x/docs/user_guide/gl-xe300/internet.md

 ## Tethering

-Establish internet access with connected devices by sharing a smartphone’s mobile data to the router via cable.
+Establish internet access with connected devices by sharing a smartphone's mobile data to the router via cable.
 This method is most useful when users wants to use the phone's data to access the internet.

 [Click here to learn how to connect to the internet via usb tethering](../../../interface_guide/internet_tethering)